Hill30/WebApiComponents/src/directives/inputDate/README.md

 	```
 , where isValid has a boolean type.

-4. Autocommit by debounced input may configurate by delay param.
+4. Autocommit by debounced input may be configurated with delay param.
 There is syntax:
 	```html
 		autocommit="lostFocus, debouncedInput(500)"
 	```
 Thus commit by input will be delayed on 0.5 sec from the moment of last text-input changing.

+5. "Name" and "formName" attrs are the forms params.
+So your input-date has to be wrapped by <form name="mainForm"> in your template.
+And something like $scope.mainForm.serviceDate will be accessible in your controller.